I'm Looking over a Four Leaf Clover

-"I'm Looking Over a Four Leaf Clover" is a song from 1927, which was written by Mort Dixon with music by Harry M. Woods.
+"I'm Looking over a Four Leaf Clover" is a song from 1927, which was written by Mort Dixon with music by Harry M. Woods.
 Original recordings were made during 1927 by Nick Lucas (No. 2), Ben Bernie (No. 3), and Jean Goldkette (No. 10).

 History

 Written in 1927 by Mort Dixon (lyrics) and Harry M. Woods (music), the song became a success that same year with the release of recordings by Nick Lucas, Ben Bernie, and Jean Goldkette.

 The song was then revived during 1948 by several artists, most notably Art Mooney, whose recording topped the charts for three weeks.
 Other charting 1948 versions were made by Russ Morgan (No. 6), Alvino Rey (No. 6), The Three Suns (No. 10), The Uptown String Band (No. 11), and Arthur Godfrey (No. 14).

-During modern times the song is perhaps most associated with Merrie Melodies cartoons, as it was used in several of them, and a common tune played by the string bands in Philadelphia's Mummers Parade.
+During modern times the song is perhaps most associated with Merrie Melodies cartoons, as it was used in several of them.
+Additionally, the tune is commonly played by the string bands in Philadelphia's Mummers Parade.
 The Sons of Ben, the official supporters' group of Major League Soccer's Philadelphia Union, have adopted the song as one of their chants, singing at every home match at the 20 minute, ten second mark, symbolic as the founding year of the Union.